solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 to deploy the application and database on the system.
-Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via PostgreSQL tools or the pgAdmin.
+Classical deployments tend to be manual such that the files are copied to the target production web server and then deploy the database schema and supported data via PostgreSQL tools or the pgAdmin tool.

 The biggest advantage of a classic on-premises deployment is the infrastructure team will have full control of the environment.
 The biggest weakness is they must also maintain every aspect of the environment as well.

-To perform a simulated classical deployment in Azure, go to the [Classic Deployment to PHP-enabled IIS server] article.

-![This image demonstrates the classic deployment.]

 ## Azure VM deployment